CRAlpha/react-native-wkwebview/README.md

 `progress` is a double between 0 and 1.

+- openNewWindowInWebView

+If set to true, links with `target="_blank"` or `window.open` will be opened in the current webview, not in Safari.
+Default is false.

 - sendCookies

 Set `sendCookies` to true to copy cookies from `sharedHTTPCookieStorage` when calling loadRequest.
 This emulates the behavior of react-native's `WebView` component.